Trainspotting legend Ewan McGregor welcomes first child with girlfriend

 Her message read: "Met my little brother looking like a pirate.
 I recommend!" she captioned three pictures.
 "Welcome to the family little Laurie."

-The new arrival is the first for Winstead while the Star Wars legend shares four daughters with his ex-wife, Eve Mavrakis: Clara, Esther, Jamyan, 20, and Anouk, ten.
+The new arrival is the first for Winstead while the Star Wars legend shares four daughters with his ex-wife, Eve Mavrakis: Clara, Esther, Jamyan, 20, and Anouk, 10.